 As a first-year graduate student, I sought to translate my systems-thinking skills from architecture into different mediums.
-In Typography, I was tasked with creating a conditional book made from a list of words that were related to each other.
-The linguist inside of me was inspired by the graduate studio's cultural diversity, so I created a list of languages based on my findings from survey students answered.
-Using the respondent's answers, I began to uncover visual patterns that illustrated the relationship between people who speak the language another wishes to learn.
+In Typography, I was tasked with creating a conditional book made from a list of words that were somehow related to each other.
+The linguist inside of me was inspired by the graduate studio's cultural diversity, and so I sought to create a list of languages spoken form the students in the MFA Design program.

-The current concept is a series of posters that list all the languages spoken by 30 individuals.
+The current concept is a series of posters that list all the languages spoken by 31 individuals.
 Each poster is a collage of text which describes how long each respondent have spoken each of their languages.